nz0001na/data_science/1_SQL/readme.md

 1. Create a NEW table named “TopCustomers” with three columns: CustomerNumber (integer), ContactDate (DATE) and  OrderTotal (a real number.)
 None of these columns can be NULL.

+		create table if not exists TopCustomers ( Customernumber int not null,
+			ContactDate    DATE not null,
+			OrderTotal  decimal(9,2) not null default 0,
+			constraint  PKTopCustomers primary key (CustomerNumber)
+		);

-2. Populate the new table “TopCustomers” with the CustomerNumber, today’s date, and the total value of all their orders (PriceEach * quantityOrdered) for those customers whose order total value is greater than $140,000. (should insert 10 rows )
+3. Populate the new table “TopCustomers” with the CustomerNumber, today’s date, and the total value of all their orders (PriceEach * quantityOrdered) for those customers whose order total value is greater than $140,000. (should insert 10 rows )

-3. List the contents of the TopCustomers table in descending OrderTotal sequence.
+4. List the contents of the TopCustomers table in descending OrderTotal sequence.
 (10)

-4. Add a new column to the TopCustomers table called OrderCount (integer).
+5. Add a new column to the TopCustomers table called OrderCount (integer).

-5. Update the Top Customers table, setting the OrderCount to a random number between 1 and 10.
+6. Update the Top Customers table, setting the OrderCount to a random number between 1 and 10.
 Hint:  use (RANDOM() *10)

-6. List the contents of the TopCustomers table in descending OrderCount sequence.
+7. List the contents of the TopCustomers table in descending OrderCount sequence.
 (10 rows)

-7. Drop the TopCustomers table. (no answer set)
+8. Drop the TopCustomers table. (no answer set)